cfrederrrr/resume/carl_frederick_dec-2017.md

 # Carl L Frederick IV
-Analytical and curious Technology SRE/R&D engineer seeking to learn new technologies while improving existing technical skills.
+Analytical and curious Research & Development/Site-Reliability engineer (R&D/SRE) seeking to learn new technologies while improving existing technical skills.
 I enjoy building scalable systems, tuning performance and discovering or inventing new ways to do so.

 ## Skills & Accomplishments
 ### Disaster Recovery